Camas bulbs were at one time, well-used by the first people of the south coast, it was a staple in their diet.

 First Nations people consumed and traded Camas bulbs.
 Gatherers would venture out in early summer when the plants were in their capsule stage and could be distinguished from the similar-looking but inedible Death Camas.
 The creamy white, small-flowered heads of death Camas are easy to recognize when in bloom, but underground bulbs can be difficult to identify.
 For this reason, never consume these bulbs from the wild unless you know how to harvest them.

 First Nations people would bring sacks bulging with bulbs to great cooking pits that had been dug in the soil and lined with hot rocks.
-Cooking lasted a day, during which time the bulbs would turn soft and brown, while inside, they developed a buttery texture and delicious flavor of roasted nuts.
+Cooking lasted a day, during which time the bulbs would turn soft and brown, while inside, they developed a buttery texture and delicious flavour of roasted nuts.
 They are quite delicious.